 You see grip tape used extensively on base bars, shifters and aero extensions to stop riders' hands slipping, particularly when sweaty.

-The Dimension Data mechanics here have added a foam ramp here to smooth the transition from the bar to the lever and covered it in grip tape.
+On this bike, a foam ramp has been added to smooth the transition from the bar to the lever and covered it in grip tape.
 It's easy to apply and effective.

-This Cofidis rider uses Fizik handlebar tape instead, perhaps for a little extra comfort.
+This rider added some Fizik handlebar tape instead, perhaps for a little extra comfort.

 If it's a flat course, most riders will go with a disc wheel at the rear.
-Disc wheels weigh more than standard spoked wheels – this Zipp wheel on one of the Katusha–Alpecin bikes is light for a disc wheel at just under 1kg – but they offer amazing aerodynamic efficiency.
+Disc wheels weigh more than standard spoked wheels – this Roval 321 disc (disc) wheel weighs exactly 1kg – but disc wheels offer amazing aerodynamic efficiency.

 Many teams use tri-spoke front wheels to reduce drag.
-This is a Pro 3-spoke Textreme wheel on Geraint Thomas's bike, for instance.
+This is a Pro 3-spoke Textreme wheel, for instance.

-Arkea-Samsic and Total Direct Energie riders are using the new FFWD Falcon that has just two spokes which are shaped to NACA airfoil profiles.
+Two years ago, we saw Arkea-Samsic and Total Direct Energie riders using the FFWD Falcon, with just two spokes that are shaped to NACA airfoil profiles.
 The rim varies in depth from 48mm at the shallowest point to 90mm at the deepest.
 The idea, of course, is to reduce drag, and FFWD reckons that its two spoke design outperforms even a tri spoke in that respect.

 Multiple shifters are possible with electronic systems.
 This means that riders can shift while their hands are positioned at the ends of the aero extensions, and also from the base bar when they're riding out of the saddle or cornering.